apt1002/mijit/doc/theory/specialisation.md

 A better way to say this is that over time the interpreter becomes specialised for the program it is running.
 Each piece of compiled code is a specialisation for a particular task, which makes the interpreter more efficient if it ever has to perform that task.
 If the interpreter does not have to perform the task, the specialisation is useless.

 This is another essential feature of a JIT compiler.
 Fundamentally, the efficiency gain of a JIT compiler over an interpreter is achieved by specialising the interpreter.

-The theoretical limit of specialisation is an interpreter that says "Is the user program the expected one?
+It is difficult to prove a limit on the effectiveness of specialisation.
+A theoretical example of what a JIT compiler can produce is an interpreter that says "Is the user program the expected one?
 If so, run the compiled version of the program, otherwise run the interpreter".
+Thus, it is not unreasonable to believe that, in theory, the steady-state performance of a JIT-compiled program can exceed that of an ahead-of-time compiled program.

 ## Limits on specialisation